FedEx quarterly profit misses Wall Street estimate

 “We remain committed to increasing earnings, margins, cash flows and returns this year,” Graf said.

 To that end, FedEx increased its adjusted earnings forecast to $15.85 to $16.45 per diluted share, from the previous range of $15.65 to $16.25.
-That forecast includes TNT Express integration expenses.
+That forecast includes TNT Express integration expenses and are based on stability on global trade.

+FedEx, UPS and the U.S. Post office are preparing for what is expected to be another record holiday package delivery season.

+FedEx this year will boost seasonal hiring about 10 percent to 55,000 workers.
+It has added year-round Saturday delivery and will again do Sunday deliveries during the holiday season as Amazon.com Inc (AMZN.O) ramps up the pressure on shippers, FedEx, UPS and the U.S. Postal Service.

-Reporting by Lisa Baertlein in Los Angeles; Editing by Phil Berlowitz
+Reporting by Lisa Baertlein in Los Angeles; editing by Phil Berlowitz and Grant McCool